 inv_markerGeneSequencingStandard.csv -> Metadata on gene sequencing for the mock sample is presented in this table.
+Blank and negative control data after 2023 are also reported if above detection limits.
 One record is expected per dnaSampleID.
 The dnaSampleID equals the dnaSampleID in the inv_dnaExtractionStandard table.
 This table is copied from the Macroinvertebrate metabarcoding data product.